lrios215/javascript-challenge/README.md

 # JavaScript Homework - JavaScript and DOM Manipulation

-## Background
+## ALIENS-R-REAL Searchable Dataset

-WAKE UP SHEEPLE!
 The extra-terrestrial menace has come to Earth and we here at `ALIENS-R-REAL` have collected all of the eye-witness reports we could to prove it!
-All we need to do now is put this information online for the world to see and then the matter will finally be put to rest.
+All of our sightings now available online for the world to see and then the matter will finally be put to rest.

-There is just one tiny problem though... our collection is too large to search through manually.
-Even our most dedicated followers are complaining that they are having trouble locating specific reports in this mess.

-That's why we are hiring you.
-We need you to write code that will create a table dynamically based upon a [dataset we provide](StarterCode/static/js/data.js).
-We also need to allow our users to filter the table data for specific values.
-There's a catch though... we only use pure JavaScript, HTML, and CSS, and D3.js on our web pages.
-They are the only coding languages which can be trusted.

-You can handle this... right?
+A dynamic table has been created using the dataset from: (StarterCode/static/js/data.js).
+Users can filter the table data for specific values (seee level 1 and level 2 directions below).
+Web pages designed with trusted coding languages: JavaScript, HTML, and CSS, and D3.js.

 The planet Earth needs to know what we have found!

-## Your Task

-### Before You Begin

-1. Create a new repository for this project called `javascript-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local git repository, create a directory for the Javascript challenge.
-Use the folder names to correspond to the challenges: **UFO-level-1** and **UFO-level-2**.

-4. Add your **html** files to this folder as well as your static folder containing your javascript.
-This will be the main script to run for analysis.

-5. Push the above changes to GitHub or GitLab.

-6. Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

-### Level 1: Automatic Table and Date Search (Required)
+### Level 1: Date Search Only

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).
+* This basic HTML web page allows the user to search for a specific sighting from 1/1/2010 to 1/13/2010

-* Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.
+* The UFO dataset provided is in the form of an array of JavaScript objects, the code appends a table the web page and then adds new rows of data for each UFO sighting.
+JavaScript code listens for the event and searches through date/time in our dataset and appends to the table.
+You can build your own table based on selected date sightings!

-  * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.
+* The resulting rows will contain: `date/time`, `city`, `state`, `country`, `shape`, and `comment` for each sighting that matches the date searched.

-* Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.

-### Level 2: Multiple Search Categories (Optional)
+### Level 2: Looking for a more detailed search?
+Multiple Search Categories

-* Complete all of Level 1 criteria.

-* Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns:
+* Level 2 has all the features of level 2 but uses multiple 'input' tags that allows the user to create a more detailed search using multiple filters based on the following table columns:
   1. `date/time`
   2. `city`
   3. `state`
   4. `country`
   5. `shape`

+* Note: Reload the page in order to reset the table and start again.
+If nothing comes up then try to reduce the number of filters used, for example start with state only and then add other filters to narrow it down.

 - - -

-### Dataset
+### Dataset:

 * [UFO Sightings Data](StarterCode/static/js/data.js)